vijinho/feedex/README.md

 - Full-resolves URL before attemptin to extract feed URLs
 - Extracts the URLs of RSS (1.0 and 2.0) and ATOM feeds associated to a page, as well as OPML outline documents with [imelgrat/feed-finder](https://github.com/imelgrat/feed-finder)
+- Can optionally attempt to guess URL by trying different hostnames/URL paths.
 - Runs on the command-line
 - Can be called as a stand-alone webservice using the php command line built-in server
 - All messages when running with `--debug` or `--verbose` are to *stderr* to avoid interference with *stdout*